Important Photographs and Artists of Dada and Surrealist Photography

 Bellmer complicates this discourse by sexualizing and dismembering his dolls.
 The dolls are a symbol of erotic desire but also of erotic violence.
 By committing a violent act on a figure that is already inanimate ("killing" the doll through hanging and dismemberment), Bellmer makes the relationship between person and object even more fraught psychologically.
 His work points deeply toward the Surrealist impulse to manifest unconscious drives, unapologetically, through artwork.

-Silver gelatin print - Tate, London
+Silver gelatin print - Collection of the Tate, United Kingdom

 Dora Maar is often better known for being the muse and lover of Pablo Picasso.
 However, she was, first and foremost, a talented artist in her own right who took to photography for both artistic and political reasons.
 Some of her earliest work (before she became associated with the Surrealists) was a series of photographic portraits of the poor and disenfranchised in Barcelona, Paris and London.
 These depictions of the pitiful condition of many members of society align with her strong leftist political views.